 – Replace the front facing camera & metal retainer, Now replace the front facing camera with the new replacement part.
 Once it is securely in place you can replace the metal retainer by snapping it back in place.

-– Reassemble your iPhone 4, Once you’ve gotten the front facing camera seated in correctly and the metal retainer snapped back into place to hold it down, you’re ready to finish putting your Verizon or Sprint iPhone 4 back together.
+– Reassemble your iPhone 4, Once you’ve gotten the front facing camera seated in correctly and the metal retainer snapped back into place to hold it down, you’re ready to finish putting your iPhone repair Claremore back together.